 E-invoicing: Electronic invoicing will become mandatory for cross-border B2B transactions within the EU.
-For goods or services, electronic invoices must be provided within two working days.
+Electronic invoices for goods or services must be provided within two working days.
 For domestic transactions, e-invoicing remains optional.

-Digital reporting, cross-border: The most important transaction details from intra-Community supplies are reported to an EU database within two working days (reporting totals is no longer sufficient).
+Digital reporting, cross-border: The most important transaction details from intra-community supplies are reported to an EU database within two working days (reporting totals are no longer sufficient).
 This (quasi) real-time reporting replaces the EC Sales List (ESL).

-Digital reporting, domestic: For transactions between companies within the same Member State, a real-time digital reporting system may be introduced or maintained on a transaction-by-transaction basis.
+Digital reporting, domestic: A real-time digital reporting system may be introduced or maintained on a transaction-by-transaction basis for transactions between companies within the same Member State.
 It must comply with the harmonised EU requirements.

 These regulations will be omitted in the future